 Where This Fits in the Bigger Ladera Ranch System

+Buyer elimination does not happen in isolation.
 It connects directly to pricing momentum, buyer confidence, and seller confidence.
-When a home is eliminated early, price reductions later don’t reset perception.
-They confirm it.
+When a home is removed from a buyer's comparison set early, price reductions later do not reset perception.
+They reinforce it.

-This is why understanding elimination is foundational to the full Ladera Ranch selling strategy outlined in The Complete Guide to Selling a Home in Ladera Ranch, which connects buyer experience, pricing momentum, confidence, and timing into one clear system.
+Understanding elimination is foundational to the complete Ladera Ranch selling strategy outlined in The Complete Guide to Selling a Home in Ladera Ranch.

 What Ladera Ranch Sellers Say About Working With Dave Archuletta